 Jumpstart Your Writing - Remote!

 Whether you've never written creatively before or you're a more experienced writer looking for a recharge, your mission in this course is simple: devote three hours of your week to writing.
-Through a series of engaging writing exercises, we will mine our experiences and imagination for material and bring what we find to live on the page, constructing characters and settings, shaping vivid dialogue, creating imagery, and exploring the nuances of voice.
+Through a series of engaging writing exercises, we will mine our experiences and imagination for material and bring what we find to life on the page, constructing characters and settings, shaping vivid dialogue, creating imagery, and exploring the nuances of voice.
 We will discuss the process of writing and the strengths and weaknesses of the work we produce in class.
-With an eye on craft and an openness to inspiration, we will read and discuss short pieces (fiction, non-fiction, film scripts, poetry, etc.) by a variety of writers.
+With an eye on craft and an openness to inspiration, we will read and discuss short pieces (fiction, non-fiction, poetry, etc.) by a variety of writers.

 This class will be hosted using live Zoom meetings!
 You will be able to participate in class via Zoom videoconference from wherever you’re most comfortable.
 All you’ll need is a laptop or a phone!
 About 15 minutes before your class is scheduled to begin, you'll receive an email from your instructor with a link to join the class meeting via Zoom–no need to download anything or sign up for Zoom in advance!
 If you have questions about remote learning, please feel free to reach out to [email protected] for more information.

 For a glimpse at how remote learning works, look no further than the deep Zoom discussion of writing and literature below: